minhducvo04/Fortune500_Project_Analysis/README.md

 # Fortune500_Project_Analysis
-The objective of this work is to intricately analyze, visualize, and predict the performance of Fortune 500 companies across the US
+This data analysis project is a deeply integrated assembly of numerous data analysis techniques.
+The objective of this work is to intricately analyze, visualize, and predict the performance of Fortune 500 companies across the US using a blend of technologies including SQLite for database management, pandas for data manipulation, sklearn for machine learning applications, and matplotlib for data visualization.